EarthyScience/RespChamberProc/vignettes/switchingChambers.md

 ## 6 9          31
 ```

-DataFrame `collar_spec` then needs to specify for collar id in column `collar`,
+DataFrame `collar_spec` then needs to specify for each collar id in column `collar`,
-the colums `area` (m2) and `volume` (m3) need to be specified,
+the colums `area` (m2) and `volume` (m3),
-as well a column `tlag` (s) that specifies the lag between start of the cycle
+as well a `tlag` (s), the lag time between start of the cycle
-, i.e. chamber closing time and the time when the gas reaches the sensor.
+, i.e. the start of the chunk (usually chamber closing time),
+and the time when the gas reaches the sensor.

-We use the same surface area and the same tlag for each collar but simulate
+In this example, we specify the same surface area and the same tlag
+for each collar but simulate
-removing the litter and then measure the depth of each collar
+removing the litter and then measuring the depth of each collar
-to recompute the volume by assigning random numbers to the depth.
+to recompute the volume.
+The depth, here, are random numbers around 3 cm.
+If the lagtime is set to missing (NA) then it is estimated
+in each chunk by a breakpoint detection.